Alert Source Discuss

 • It does not require adding any opcodes, that would become dangling and useless in a post-EOA world.

-• It allows EOAs to temporarily convert themselves into contracts to be included in ERC-4337 bundles, in a way that’s compatible with the existing EntryPoint.
+• It allows EOAs to masquerade as contracts to be included in ERC-4337 bundles, in a way that’s compatible with the existing EntryPoint.

 Backwards Compatibility